MojTabaa4/Fashion-MNIST-classifier/README.md

 In summary, I have implemented a feedforward neural network to classify the Fashion-MNIST dataset using NumPy library.
 I have defined classes for the data loader, activation functions, loss functions, neural layers, and the neural network itself.
 I have trained the network using backpropagation and evaluated its performance using the test data.
-The implementation can be extended and customized for other machine learning problems.
+The implementation can be extended and customized for other machine learning problems